 In the wake of the Bryan Stow tragedy, the Dodgers are pulling out all of the stops.
 They had a bad ass press conference at Chavez Ravine, brought out a legion of cop cars and the police, led by Chief Charlie Beck, promised "a sea of blue... not Dodger blue."

-There will be added police protection.
-The poorly lit parts of the parking lot will be lit.
-There will be no tolerance for punks, agreeing with the sentiments of my video.
+There will be no tolerance for punks, agreeing with the sentiments of my video

 A new leaf has been turned over.
 And the police have assured us that this security will be in place until the end of the series.